List of people executed in New York: 1600–1799

-1800 – 1899

-1900 – 1963
+1800–1899

+1900–1963

+All people executed in New York in the 20th century were executed via the electric chair.

 As a result of several United States Supreme Court decisions, capital punishment was suspended in the United States from 1972 through 1976.

 Since 24 June 2004, the New York State death penalty statute has been declared unconstitutional by the New York Court of Appeals.